mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 comments: true
 ---

 I was part of a team building an ML-driven, vision-based self-checkout system.
 The platform uses multiple cameras to capture product images, which are then passed to a model for identification.
-This process involves numerous computationally intensive operations.
-Our application ran on an Nvidia Jetson AGX Orin edge device, a resource-constrained platform compared to desktop machines.
-Since these devices have integrated Nvidia GPUs, we can leverage CUDA for performance gains.

-Our application heavily relies on OpenCV and NumPy, both of which have CUDA-enabled variations.
-By using CUDA to introduce GPU parallelization, we achieved speed improvements that would have been impossible with CPU-centric computation alone.
+We deployed on Nvidia Jetson AGX Orin edge devices, powerful for their size, but nowhere near desktop-class performance.

+**We had a problem.** Our application couldn't process frames fast enough to keep up with the camera feed.
+Frames were piling up, detections were lagging, and real-time operation was impossible.
+The stakes were high: without fixing this performance bottleneck, our product wouldn't make it to production.
+The team was quietly discussing expensive hardware upgrades as a last resort.

+**Then came the turning point.** Someone suggested investigating OpenCV-CUDA.
+As I dove into the documentation, I discovered that our Jetson devices had integrated Nvidia GPUs sitting idle, untapped parallel processing power.
+While researching OpenCV-CUDA, I stumbled upon CuPy, a NumPy-compatible library that could accelerate our numerical operations on the GPU.

+**The results were transformative.** By leveraging CUDA through OpenCV and CuPy, we achieved 5-48x speedups on critical operations.
+Suddenly, we could process frames faster than they arrived.
+Real-time detection became a reality, and we shipped the product to production, all without expensive hardware upgrades.

-In this article, I'll share practical examples with timing profiles demonstrating how you can easily use OpenCV-CUDA and CuPy (NumPy for CUDA) to achieve significant performance boosts.
+In this article, I'll show you exactly how I did it, with practical examples and timing profiles demonstrating how OpenCV-CUDA and CuPy can unlock massive performance gains on GPU-enabled hardware.

 ## Prerequisites